 Can you see how we may only acknowledge eye-level emotions that really have complex levels of symptoms?
 You know how to identify anger, but what about identifying the patterns that disassociate your ability to reason with your emotions?

 Women are expected to be resilient.
 I believe the superwoman gave us a falsetto of our actual range of sanity.
 But, for most women, their family is their core for strength and existence.
 A woman will go to the ends of the earth to fight for her family.
 In her quest to make life great for her family and give excellence to her career, she has hidden pain that layers underneath success and image.
 She is also very careful to hide her inner turmoil at the sacrifice of her mental well-being.

 Signs of Emotional Distress

 I have an opportunity to work with a nonprofit program called Give an Hour for military service members and their families.
 As I train service members on how to identify these signs, I am far too aware of the increasing number of military suicides and suicide attempts each year.
-The problem with suicide in the military is that it is often blindsided.
+However, the problem with suicide in the military is that it is often blindsided.
 People close to those individuals are never aware anything was wrong.